Gene expression in Rheumatoid Arthritis¶

 R2 now performs a one-way Anova statistical test on the fly with a correction for multiple testing.
 The result is a list of genes that is ordered by the most significant differential expression between the groups that we chose before (PB and SF).

 Do you recognize any genes related to the immune system?

-- To find the biological processes that are affected by the genes in this list, we can use the Gene Set Analysis.
-On the menu to the right of your list of genes click the button Gene Set Analysis and click Next in the following window.
+- On the page with the list of differentially expressed genes, the buttons on the righthand side of the page show further analysis options that you can do with this list of genes.
+To find the biological processes that are affected by the genes in this list, we can use the Gene set analysis.
+Click the button Gene set analysis and click Next in the following window.

 The returned table shows you the processes in which the genes are involved as defined by the KEGG (Kyoto Encyclopedia of Genes and Genomes) database.

 - To understand the respective roles that T cells play in peripheral blood and synovial fluid of patients with RA, which pathways seem relevant?
 You can click on the little green K icon in front of a gene set to see the genes projected in a KEGG pathway map.

 - Above the result table, you can read the meaning of the color coding.
 Which tissue has a larger expression of most of the genes.
 What does that mean biologically?

 To obtain a synovial fluid sample for a patient is an invasive procedure.
 One of the bigger research questions is whether blood samples could provide enough information for treatment decisions.

 What can you say about the likelihood that peripheral blood and synovial fluid can be used interchangeably as sample base for RA treatment decisions?